shani1610/defects-detection/report/README.md

 # Report on Defect Detection

+This project focuses on detecting and analyzing defects in semiconductor chips by aligning inspected and reference images.

 ## Introduction

 Semiconductors are manufactured using silicon, and individual silicon pieces are sampled to identify defects.
 Traditionally, defect detection involves comparing one chip with its neighboring chip due to the generally low probability of defects.
 In this report, I propose a novel approach that leverages both a reference image and an inspected image to detect defects more effectively.